Sally Spencer-Thomas, PsyD

-Sally Spencer-Thomas, PsyD, MNM, sees suicide prevention and mental health promotion from a host of perspectives.
-Clinical Psychologist.
-Mental Health Advocate.
-Faculty member.
-Researcher.
-And suicide loss survivor.
-She was moved to work in suicide prevention after her younger brother, Carson, a Denver entrepreneur, died of suicide after a difficult battle with bipolar condition.
+Sally Spencer-Thomas, PsyD, is a clinical psychologist and inspirational international speaker.
+Dr. Spencer-Thomas was moved to work in suicide prevention after her younger brother, a Denver entrepreneur, died of suicide after a difficult battle with bipolar condition.

-Financial: Sally Spencer-Thomas receives compensation as a professional speaker and published author.
+Financial: Sally Spencer Thomas maintains a private practice and receives royalties as a published author.
 She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Sally Spencer Thomas is the president of United Suicide Survivors International and is a member of the executive board for the American Association of Suicidology.
 She is co-chair of the Workplace Special Interest Group for the International Association of Suicide Prevention and is a member of the Suicide Prevention Lifeline.